azet/EIM/README.md

-this script is intended to run offsite (vserver/dedicated/..) as a replacement for alerting services like internetvista.com. it is a threaded ruby script. so far i've tested ~200 url/ping checks in under two seconds on a single core VM with 512mb ram. this readme file will (probably) be extended soon.
+this script is intended to run offsite (vserver/dedicated/..) as a replacement for alerting services like internetvista.com. it is a threaded ruby script. so far i've tested ~200 url/ping checks in under two seconds on a single core VM with 512mb ram.

+this project is not actively developed anymore. contributions are welcome anyway, and will be added.

 requirements:
 -------------